tgc-bot/FourAcesContracts/Staff.md

 1. Any modifications to this Contract MUST first be submitted by Alex to the Staff Members of the Casino.

-2. While a majority vote or approval is not required, the Owner MAY overrule the contract and disregard any changes made to it.
+2. While a majority vote or approval is not required, The Council MAY (if it reaches a simple majority) block and overrule such a modification from occurring.

 3. Alex MAY be directed to institute changes by the Council, which SHALL be performed as soon as is reasonable possible.

-4. If the contract is not overruled by the Owner, then:
+4. If the contract is not overruled by the Council, then:

     1. If the new contract is presented prior to 4:30 pm, the contract SHALL be valid and enforceable from midnight that day.